The Elephant and Macaw Banner

 The bestiary details fantastical creatures within the world of The Elephant and Macaw Banner.
-This section opens with an easy to understand explanation of how the bestiary entries are written and any specific rules about beasts’ skills and attack abilities.
-This is then followed by 72 entries covering Brazilian inspired mythological creatures and giant versions of regular jungle creatures.
+This section opens with an easy-to-understand explanation of how the bestiary entries are written and any specific rules about beasts’ skills and attack abilities.
+This is followed by 72 entries covering Brazilian-inspired mythological creatures and giant versions of regular jungle creatures.
 Only a few of the bestiary entries include art to show Mediators and players what these fantastical creatures might look like.
-Where the bestiary lacks in imagery, it amply makes up for it in evocative descriptions in each of the entries.
-While not a substitute for artwork, it does go a long way in conveying what the creature looks like.
+Where the bestiary lacks imagery, it amply makes up for it in evocative descriptions in each entry.
+While not a substitute for artwork, it does go a long way in conveying the creature’s appearance.
 Mediators may be able to find other images with a quick Google search.

 What fantasy game would be complete without enchanted (magical) items?
 As a mainstay of the fantasy genre, The Elephant and Macaw Banner also consider enchanted items an important part of the game.
 The Mediator’s chapter ends with a robust little section defining enchanted items such as weapons, potions, amulets, and the like.
 There are clearly defined rules for players wishing to create chanted items and an overview of “Legendary” items.
 Legendary items are those that are unique and extremely powerful.
 Additionally, they are so rare that they could be the entire reason for a campaign.